bonnieho/bonnieho.github.io/README.md

 *Note that there is not an* `<img />` *container nested inside of the anchor tags.
 The link is configured for the exact dimensions of the image in the css, then that space is filled with the image as a background-image.
 The image appears to change on rollover as a different background-image is called on :hover, and then another on mousedown (active).*

-*ALSO, I had originally left the link container "empty" (only the background images), but checking the page through a Web Accessibility tool pointed out that this is undesired for assistive technology users, as there is nothing to describe the link itself to those visitors.
-Hence, I've included the span container with descriptive text inside of the link and then made the style of the corresponding class equal to* `display:none`.
+*ALSO, I had originally left the link container "empty" (only the background images), but checking the page through a Web Accessibility tool pointed out that this is undesired for users of assistive technology, as there is nothing to describe the link itself to those visitors.
+Hence, I've included the* `<span>` *container with descriptive text inside of the link and then made the style of the corresponding class equal to* `display:none`.

 #### Technical stuff - "sticky" footer